tensorlakeai/indexify/docs/docs/apis/custom_extractors.md

 - `output_schema`: It describes the schema of the output data.
 Since the output of an extractor can be encoded in JSON, the schema tells the application what to expect when the index created from running the extractor is read.

 ### Implement the extract method
 The class must implement the `extract` method which takes in a  list of `Content` objects and returns a list of either `ExtractedEmbedding` or `ExtractedAttributes` objects.

 In the future we will add more data types, when we add extractors to generate data types such as audio, images and videos from ingested content.
 If you need to extend Indexify with any other output data types, please send a PR!

 #### Structure of Content
 The `Content` type has two attributes `id` and `data`.

-The `id` is a string which uniquely identifies the content.
-The `data` attribute holds the content payload.
+- `id`:  is a string which uniquely identifies the content.
+- `data`:  attribute holds the content payload.
 If it's text, it would be encoded in plain text, if it's images or some other binary content it would be raw bytes.

 We expect the users to bind content to extractors that can handle the content type.

 ### Enable the extractor in the executor configuration
 In the config file of the executor, enable the extractor under the `extractors` section like this -